 - NAHASDA allocation formula administration and negotiated rulemaking support

-In addition to this TA initiative, learn more about another HUD TA offering for Distressed Cities Technical Assistance.
+In addition to this TA initiative, learn more about another HUD TA offering for Distressed Cities and Persistent Poverty Technical Assistance Program.

 This information is for organizations that have signed cooperative agreements under the Community Compass program.